Underextrusion< Back to 3D PRINT QUALITY TROUBLESHOOTING GUIDE

 The first thing to do is to check if you have the nozzle properly attached and it’s not clogged.
 Unscrew the nozzle and use the supplied needle to make sure that the filament passes smoothly.

-Cold Pull – is a technique that allows you to clean your printer’s nozzle from the remaining material that is stuck or “baked” in the nozzle after previous prints.
-The procedure is simple: preheat the nozzle to 260°, then insert the filament manually into the extruder and push it until it flows out of the nozzle until it pushes out the previous filament completely.
-Disable the preheating and let the temperature drop to 0° to allow the nozzle to cool down.
-Then heat it again to + -80 – 100°.
-Once you reach this temperature, pull the filament out quickly out of the extruder using reasonable amount of force.
+Cold Pull – is a technique that allows you to clean your printer’s nozzle from the remaining material that is stuck or “ burnt” in the nozzle after previous prints.
+The procedure is simple: preheat the nozzle to 260°, then insert the filament manually into the extruder and push it until it flows out of the nozzle and until it pushes the previous filament out completely.
+Disable the heating and let the nozzle temperature drop to the room temperature.
+Then heat it again to +/- 90- 100°.
+Once you reach this temperature, pull the filament out out of the extruder using pliers and a reasonable amount of force.
 Then you should see remnants of the previous materials or dirt that have settled in the nozzle at the tip of the filament that has been pulled out.
 You can repeat this procedure several times to achieve better results.